 - Recitals with Simon Lepper at Wigmore Hall and Leighton House, London and for the Dublin Song Series

-Gavan Ring read Education and Music at St Patrick’s College, Dublin and after post-graduate studies at the Royal Irish Academy of Music, trained at the National Opera Studio in London.
+Gavan read Education and Music at St Patrick’s College, Dublin and after post-graduate studies at the Royal Irish Academy of Music, trained at the National Opera Studio in London.
 He was a Jerwood Young Artist at the 2012 Glyndebourne Festival Opera, second prize winner at the 2013 Wigmore Hall International Song competition and won the Southbank Sinfonia Award for Orchestral Song.

 Gavan is kindly supported by the Arts Council of Ireland/An Chomhairle Ealaíon, Michael and Giancarla Alen-Buckley and Opera North patron Howard Gatiss.This biography should not be edited without permission from Maxine Robertson Management.